DmitriBogdanov/UTL/docs/module_parallel.md

 > std::size_t get_thread_count();
 > ```

-Returns number of threads in the thread pool.
+Returns the number of threads in the thread pool.

 #### Task queuing